Guide Dog Assistance Fund

 - Expenses normally covered by the school that trained the guide dog.

-- Pet insurance policies held by the school or the user.
+- Expenses covered by pet insurance policies held by the school or the handler.

 Who makes treatment decisions?

-A guide dog's user and the veterinarian make decisions about the best treatment for the dog.
-The CNIB fund administrator will inform you if that treatment is eligible for funding.
+A guide dog's handler and the veterinarian make decisions together about the best treatment for the dog

 When can I apply?

-Application must be made after treatment has taken place and veterinary invoices can be submitted with the application form.
-If an estimate of expenses (related to an extraordinary expense such as surgery) is requested prior to treatment, eligible reimbursement will not occur until after veterinary invoices have been submitted.
-Application for reimbursement should take place no more than three months after the treatment.
+Please Note: If an estimate related to an extraordinary expense such as surgery is approved prior to treatment, eligible reimbursement will not occur until after veterinary invoices have been submitted.
+Ideally application for reimbursement should be submitted within six months after treatment and no more than one year after treatment.

 How do I apply?